TonyTTTTT/Claim-Detection-in-Tweets/readme.md

 # Usage
 To reproduce the result, first config the hyperparameter in ./main/model_config.py then run ./main/model_training.py, it will involved model training and testing, which will eventually print the metric.

+### hyper-parameter setting
-hyper-parameter setting (in ./main/model_config.py, please refer to page 57 in my paper for the following name)
+in ./main/model_config.py, the name in following can be refer to page 57 in my paper.
+Please just change the parameter been mentioned.
 - Baseline
   - CheckThatLab2022 1b: ```dataset_name = 'CLEF2022_1b', test_dataset_name = 'CLEF2022_1b'```
   - LESA: ```dataset_name = 'LESA', test_dataset_name = 'LESA'```